nu11secur1ty/wifi/README.md

 # wifi
-# Modet for Backtrak 4
+# Modified for Backtrack 4